From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

 In \S\ref{s3:static_eval}, we showed that model-based verifiers achieve strong performance across datasets and substantially improve recall on the verification task.
 Building on this, we adopt model-based verifiers in RL training and compare their impact with rule-based verifiers.
-Specifically, we propose a hybrid verifier that integrates the strengths of both approaches.
-We first evaluate its performance in static settings, then analyze its improvements over rule-based verifiers in RL training, as well as its training efficiency compared to fully model-based verifiers.
+Specifically, we utilize the hybrid verifier that integrates the strengths of both approaches.
+We first evaluate its performance in static settings, then analyze its improvements over rule-based verifiers in RL training.